kiranaananda/portfolio/_pages/about.md

 </tbody>
 </table>
 <p>&nbsp;</p>
-<p>I have been in a research field for 4+ years as market research consultant and consumer insight in client-side.
-I utilize my quantitative and data science skills almost daily, and qualitative occasionally.
-I am interested in fields of consumers decision-making, social media, marketing impact and product development. </p>
+<p>I have been in the research field for 4+ years as a market research consultant and consumer insight consultant on the client side.
+I utilize my quantitative and data science skills almost daily and my qualitative skills occasionally.
+I am interested in the fields of consumer decision-making, social media, marketing impact, and product development.</p>
 <p>&nbsp;</p>
 <table style="background-color: #f1f0f0; margin-left: auto; margin-right: auto;">
 <tbody>